Investigators open criminal probe into LA explosion

 In 2016, there was another major fire at a business called Smoke Tokes at a nearby address.
 The Los Angeles Times reported at the time that it took more than 160 firefighters to put out the blaze and that they encountered pressurized gas cylinders that exploded in the fire.

-No one was injured in the fire and it was unclear whether that business and the one that burned Saturday were connected.
+No one was injured in the fire.
+It was unclear whether that business and the one that burned Saturday were connected.

-Associated Press writers Michael Blood and Christopher Weber in Los Angeles and Daisy Nguyen in San Francisco contributed to this report.